Jean Jaurès: Assassination

 On 31 July 1914, Jaurès was assassinated.
 At 9 pm, he went to dine at the Café du Croissant on Rue Montmartre.
-Forty minutes later, Raoul Villain, a 29-year-old French nationalist, walked up to the restaurant window and fired two shots into Jaurès' back.
+Forty minutes later, Raoul Villain, a 29-year-old French nationalist, walked up to the restaurant window and fired two shots into Jaurès's back.
 He died five minutes later at 9:45 pm.
 Jaurès had been due to attend an international conference on 9 August, in an attempt to dissuade the belligerent parties from going ahead with the war.
 Villain also intended to murder Henriette Caillaux with his two engraved pistols.
 Tried after World War I and acquitted, he was later killed by the Republicans in 1936 during the Spanish Civil War.

 Shock waves ran through the streets of Paris.
 One of the government's most charismatic and compelling orators had been assassinated.
-His opponent, President Poincaré, sent his sympathies to Jaurès' widow.
+His opponent, President Poincaré, sent his sympathies to Jaurès's widow.
 Paris was on the brink of revolution: Jaurès had been advocating a general strike and had narrowly avoided sedition charges.
 One important consequence was that the cabinet postponed the arrest of socialist revolutionaries.
 Viviani reassured Britain of Belgian neutrality but also said that "the gloves were off".

-Jaurès' murder brought matters one step closer to world war.
+Jaurès's murder brought matters one step closer to world war.
 It helped to destabilise the French government, whilst simultaneously breaking a link in the chain of international solidarity.
-Speaking at Jaurès' funeral a few days later, CGT leader Léon Jouhaux declared, "All working men... we take the field with the determination to drive back the aggressor."
+Speaking at Jaurès's funeral a few days later, CGT leader Léon Jouhaux declared, "All working men ... we take the field with the determination to drive back the aggressor."
 As if in reverence to his memory, the Socialists in the Chamber agreed to suspend all sabotage activity in support of the Union Sacrée.
 Poincaré commented that, "In the memory of man, there had never been anything more beautiful in France."

 On 23 November 1924, his remains were transferred to the Panthéon.

 Political legacy

-Jaurès and Caillaux believed, after the latter was cleared of the murder his wife had committed, that they could expose the President's secret deal with Russia.
-This would have led to a policy of détente with Germany, preventing war and the inevitable carnage from 1915.
+Joseph Caillaux and Jaurès were fellow anti-militarists trying to halt the slide to war in July 1914.
+But Caillaux was paralyzed, politically and emotionally, by the trial of his wife for murder.
+With the trial over (July 28) Caillaux and Jaurès hoped they could expose the President's secret deal with Russia.
+This would have led to a policy of détente with Germany, preventing war and the inevitable carnage.
 Russia had covertly subsidized Poincaré's election campaign.

 Poincaré had, in this theory, therefore abandoned socialism for another party and warfare.
 Even if Germany intentionally condemned Belgium to occupation, they had already accused Russia of starting the conflict.
 This theory, downplaying Germany's aggressive moves, was not widely supported in France.

 In the centenary year of his assassination, politicians from all sides of the political spectrum paid tribute to him and claimed he would have supported them.
-François Hollande declared that "Jaurès, the man of socialism, is today the man of all of France" whilst in 2007, Nicolas Sarkozy declared that his party was Jaurès' successor.
+François Hollande declared that "Jaurès, the man of socialism, is today the man of all of France" while in 2007, Nicolas Sarkozy declared that his party was Jaurès's successor.